-Why it happens: Like drivers of semi-tractor-trailers, tractors sometimes need to make wide left turns.
-Drivers may swing the tractor wide to the right before making a left turn because they need extra room to line up with a farm gate or driveway.
-Motorists may find this maneuver confusing, especially if they think that the tractor operator is moving over to let them pass.
-Tractor operators may be unaware of the hazard to a following motorist, especially when the tractor is towing equipment, because tractor drivers then have limited visibility and may not see the motor vehicle at all.
+Why it happens: Like tractor-trailer drivers, tractor drivers sometimes need to make wide left turns.
+They may swing to the right before making a left turn because they need extra room to line up with a farm gate or driveway.
+This maneuver can confuse motorists, especially if they think that the tractor operator is moving over to let them pass.
+Tractor operators, especially when towing equipment, have limited visibility and may not see the motor vehicle.

 How to avoid: Tractor operators can reduce the potential for the left-turn collision by installing extension mirrors on the tractor to improve visibility.
-A sticker that is often seen on semi-tractor-trailers is a good reminder to motorists: "If you can't see my mirrors, I can't see you."
+A sticker that is often seen on tractor-trailers is a good reminder to motorists: "If you can't see my mirrors, I can't see you."
 This sticker can be placed on farm equipment to provide motorists with more information.